Connect with us

 Fiction grounded in Peru’s history

-In 1843, Julian del Portillo published two serial novels that imagined the of Lima and Cuzco 100 years into the future.
+In 1843, Julian del Portillo published two serial novels that imagined the cities of Lima and Cuzco 100 years into the future.
 But modern Peruvian futurism stories offer more than science fiction starring Peruvian characters or places.

-Sarko Medina's “Microleyenda” tells of a golden condor suspended in flight in outer while it a sphere of gold in its claws.
+Sarko Medina’s “Microleyenda” tells of a golden condor suspended in flight in outer space while it holds a sphere of gold in its claws.
 The sphere contains our universe.
 The condor is one of many animals floating in space, each safeguarding one sphere containing one universe – until the day thieves appear to steal and replace the spheres with replicas.

 Medina’s story was inspired by the golden garden in Coricancha, the Temple of the Sun in Cuzco, which was looted by Spanish conquistadors in the 1530s.
 “Microleyenda” fiercely criticizes the boundless ambition of the conquistadors who looted the Incan empire.

-In Daniel Salvo's story “El primer peruano en el espacio,” a brilliant Andean engineer confronts his captain aboard a space base orbiting Earth, questioning the intentions of those he calls “whites” who, like his captain, intend to dominate his race.
-Salvo's work reads as a story of class struggle and ethnic and racial discrimination that mirrors the tension between the white of Peru's dominant urban centers and the Indigenous people of the countryside.
+In Daniel Salvo’s story “El primer peruano en el espacio,” a brilliant Andean engineer confronts his captain aboard a space base orbiting Earth, questioning the intentions of those he calls “whites” who, like his captain, intend to dominate his race.
+Salvo’s work reads as a story of class struggle and ethnic and racial discrimination that mirrors the tension between the white residents of Peru’s dominant urban centers and the Indigenous people of the countryside.
 This story reflects a social problem of Peruvian society that begins in the colonial era and reaches all the way to the present and on into space.

 Portrait of a native Peruvian man dressed as an astronaut